 You can imagine that in the wheelhouse they do not want to see all the alarms concerning propulsion etc. merely navigational alarms are mostly enough on the bridge.
 Here you can set the alarm stations to only show navigational alarms and not propulsion alarms.

 Appendix I

 Rules concerning Deadman Systems

-will be given m
+In this chapter a short explanation will be given of the rules and regulations concerning a Deadman system.

 BNWAS or Bridge Deadman

 Scope